logic-fabric/logic-fabric/README.md

 Former Python developer who was a former math teacher, I make my own way to become a design engineer.

-- 🌱 I’m currently learning _Redux_, to complete my skills about _React.js_.
+- 🌱 I’m currently going deeper into _React.js_ and the _Redux_ pattern.
 - 🔭 Next I'll learn _TypeScript_ and _Next.js_, then deal with UI & UX design in depth.

 ### How to contact me